 But exchange rates and their ripple effects don’t always behave as expected.
-Here are two examples when they appeared to do the opposite.
+In the case of the Swiss franc, they appeared to do the opposite.

-Despite persistently negative interest rates, the Swiss franc’s exchange rate has remained elevated.
-But its export trade did not noticeably suffer.
-In fact, according to a European Commission report, exports for all of 2015 rose 12 percent over 2014, and at the end of 2015 Switzerland’s trade in goods surplus was 34.6 billion euros and its current account balance (which includes trade in services and investment income as well as trade in goods) was 11.4 percent of its GDP.10
+Despite persistently negative interest rates, the Swiss franc’s exchange rate has remained elevated – but its export trade did not noticeably suffer.
+In fact, according to a European Commission report, exports for all of 2015 rose 12 percent over 2014, and at the end of 2015 Switzerland’s trade in goods surplus was 34.6 billion euros and its current account balance (which includes trade in services and investment income as well as trade in goods) was 11.4 percent of its GDP.9

 Despite economic theory, negative interest rates and a high currency exchange rate did not appear to deter export trade.
 And Switzerland is not the only country where negative interest rates have had unusual effects on the exchange rate.